HarrisonHall/fpsi/README.md

 # FPSI
-FPSI is a system designed primarily for handling the data and state system of a sounding rocket.
+FPSI is a system designed primarily for handling local data systems managed by multiple nodes.
 The core program contains a system for data collection, data filtering, managing states, and communication.
 A plugin framework is also provided so that users can dynamically modify and add features to the FPSI.